quantling/JudiLing.jl/docs/src/index.md

     )
 ```

 `:random_split` will randomly split data into training and validation datasets.
 In this case, it is high likely that unseen n-grams and features are in the validation datasets.
-Therefore, `if_combined` should be turned on. `data_path` is the path to the directory containing CSV files and `data_output_dir` is the directory for store training and validation datasets for future analysis.
+Therefore, you should set `if_combined` to true. `data_path` is the path to the directory containing CSV files and `data_output_dir` is the directory for store training and validation datasets for future analysis.

 ```julia
 JudiLing.test_combo(